Every City in the USA

 City · TX · #9 nationally

-Dallas, Texas had 1,329,491 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #9 nationally and #3 in Texas. cost of living runs 3.1% above the U.S. average (BEA RPP 2024); a family of four needs roughly $92,063/yr to break even (2025 modeled).
+Dallas, Texas population is 1,329,491 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #9 nationally and #3 in Texas.
+Cost of living runs 3.1% above the U.S. average (BEA RPP 2024); a family of four needs roughly $92,063/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of Texas with Dallas's approximate location marked.